mironandrei/LaptopShopJavaSql/README.md

 ### ***Description***

-When you read this README, please open the large window, because is seated properly.
+When you read this README, please open the large window from the folder, because is seated properly.
 This application aims to maintain a shop with laptops.
 You can use the application as a client and as an administrator too.

 ### ***Client's functionalities***